Sony RX100 V vs Panasonic FZ330

 Review summary: Sony RX100 V vs Panasonic FZ330

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Sony RX100 V better than the Panasonic FZ330 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20 vs 12MP) with a 32% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.